 In the U.S., the EPA regulates the standards for emissions from vessel engines, both on its own and as a participant in the IMO.
-Beginning in 2010, the IMO designated the waters off North American as an Emission Control Area.
+Beginning in 2010, the IMO designated the waters off North American as an Emission Control Area, meaning that vessels operating in the United States must use fuel with a sulfur content no greater than 0.1%.
 Directives have been issued designed to reduce the emission of nitrogen oxides and sulfur oxides.
 These can impact both the fuel and the engines that may be used onboard vessels.
-In addition, U.S. States can (and in the case of California, have) issue rules regulating emissions from vessels operating off their coasts.
+In addition, U.S. states can (and in the case of California, have) issue rules regulating emissions from vessels operating off their coasts.
 In 2016, the California Air Resources Board notified the industry that their vessel fuel regulations would not sunset due to the implementation by the IMO of the emissions regulations in the North American Emission Control Area, but would continue in effect (Marine Notice 2016-1).

 In addition, foreign nations and state actors may also impose emissions restrictions.
 The EU has issued regulations (EU Regulation 2015/757) that requires monitoring and reporting of the emissions of vessels exceeding 5,000 gross tons that call at EU ports, with the first reports due in 2019.
-At present the regulation is for monitoring and reporting only.
-But it is anticipated that in the future the EU may move from requiring reporting of emissions to regulations aimed at reducing them.
+At present the regulation is for monitoring and reporting only, but it is anticipated that in the future the EU may move from requiring reporting of emissions to regulations aimed at reducing them.